georust/netcdf/README.md

 This crate depends on `libnetcdf`, but a static build from source is also supported, which can be enabled using the `static` feature.

-The crate is built on several platforms using github actions.
+The crate is built on several platforms using github actions, and is currently known to build form from source on all major platforms (linux, macos, windows (gnu+msvc)), and through the package installers `conda` and `apt`.

 ## Documentation